openstack-archive/fuel-docs/pages/pre-install-guide/0090-appendix.rst

 * Default gateway: 10.20.0.1
 * DNS: 10.20.0.1

-.. note:: The Internet and rest of DC access via Public network (for Openstack
+.. note:: The Internet and rest of DC access via Public network (for OpenStack
           Nodes) and Administrative network (Fuel server).

 From server side, ports with following VLAN IDs are used: